rbisdorff/Digraph3/docSphinx/html/_sources/tutorial.rst.txt

 Incremental learning of historical performance quantiles ........................................................

-See also the technical documentation of the :ref:`performanceQuantiles-label`.
+See also the technical documentation of the :ref:`performanceQuantiles module <performanceQuantiles-label>`.

 Suppose that we see flying in random multiple criteria performances from a given model of random performance tableau (see the :py:mod:`randomPerfTabs` module).
 The question we address here is to estimate empirical performance quantiles on the basis of so far observed performance vectors.
 For this task, we are inspired by [CHAM-2006]_ and [NR3-2007]_, who present an efficient algorithm for incrementally updating a quantile-binned cumulative distribution function (CDF) with newly observed CDFs.